-These infections usually don't last long and are more disruptive than dangerous.
-However, kids (especially infants) who cannot take in enough fluids and also have diarrhea could become dehydrated.
+Gastroenteritis infections usually don't last long and are more disruptive than dangerous.
+But kids (especially infants) who cannot take in enough fluids and also have diarrhea could become dehydrated, meaning that their bodies lose nutrients and water, leading to further illness.

 It's important to stay calm — vomiting is frightening to young children (and parents, too) and exhausting for kids of all ages.
 Reassuring your child and preventing dehydration are key for a quick recovery.

-Over-the-counter medications to treat nausea, vomiting, and diarrhea are not recommended for infants and children.
-Doctors might recommend medication for nausea or vomiting in certain situations, but these are available only by prescription.
+Note: Over-the-counter medicines to treat nausea, vomiting, and diarrhea are not recommended for babies and children.
+In certain situations, doctors might recommend medications for nausea or vomiting but these are available only by prescription.

-Vomiting due to gastroenteritis can spread to others, so your child should stay home from school or childcare until there's been no vomiting for at least 24 hours.
-And remember that hand washing done often and well is the best way to protect your family against many infections.
+Vomiting due to gastroenteritis is caused by viruses that can spread to others.
+So keep your child home from school or childcare until there's been no vomiting for at least 24 hours.
+And remember that washing hands well and often is the best way to protect your family against many infections.

 |National Safety Council The National Safety Council offers information on first aid, CPR, environmental health, and safety.|